|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-- 1 cup beer, room temperature
+1 cup beer, room temperature

-- 3 tablespoons olive oil
+3 tablespoons olive oil

-- 3 cups all-purpose flour
+3 cups all-purpose flour

-- 1 tablespoon sugar
+1 tablespoon sugar

-- 1 teaspoon salt
+1 teaspoon salt

-- 1 1/2 teaspoons active dry yeast
+1 1/2 teaspoons active dry yeast

 Gather the ingredients.

-When the cycle ends, remove and roll out to fit your lightly greased pizza pan(s).
+When the cycle ends, remove the dough and roll it out to fit your lightly greased pizza pan(s).
 Cover with a towel and let rise in a warm place for about 20 minutes longer.

 Top with your choice of sauce, toppings, and cheese.
-Bake in a preheated 425° oven for about 15 to 20 minutes, depending on the thickness of the crust and the toppings.
+Bake in a preheated 425 F oven for about 15 to 20 minutes, depending on the thickness of the crust and the toppings.

-Beer and Basil Pizza Dough - Add about 1 1/2 teaspoons of dried leaf basil along with the flour.
+Beer and Basil Pizza Dough: Add about 1 1/2 teaspoons of dried leaf basil along with the flour.